smathot/pythontutorials/content/pages/numerical/plotting.md

 There are many functions to make your plot look better, for example by adding labels to the axes.
 You can find a list of all functions [here](https://matplotlib.org/3.2.2/api/_as_gen/matplotlib.pyplot.html).

-Let's consider a slightly more realistic example: a scatterplot of movie ratings over the years.
+Let's consider a slightly more realistic example: a scatterplot of movie ratings over the years, based on [this data](/data/movies.xlsx).

 ```python